daily-co/react-native-daily-js/README.md

 platform :ios, '12.0'
 ```

-> If you wish to **send screen share** from iOS, It only works on **iOS 14** and above.
+> If you wish to **send screen share** from iOS, it only works on **iOS 14** and above.
 Therefore, in this case, please switch to using iOS 14.0 instead of iOS 12.0.

 Then run: